-- event and category entered - name of the club represented - colours of the club - crew names and registration numbers and individual points counts - · individual dates of birth for Juniors or Masters - a certification, confirmed by the captain of the club, or his representative, attesting that the club is affiliated to British Rowing or another association recognised by British Rowing or FISA, and that the information provided is correct, including crew

-- eligibility, registration numbers and point counts - details of any doubling up being sought i.e. notification if any individual or a crew is entered in a second event at the regatta.
+- individual dates of hirth for Juniors or Masters - a certification, confirmed by the captain of the club, or his representative, attesting that the club is affiliated to British Rowing or another association recognised by British Rowing or FISA, and that the information provided is correct, including crew eligibility, registration numbers and point counts - details of any doubling up being sought i.e. notification if any individual or a crew is entered in a second event at the regatta.
 There is no compulsion on the regatta to accommodate any request for a doubling up entry.